 Get the recipe: One-pot sausage and squash roast

 This wild mushroom risotto is bursting with flavour thanks to the garlic, almond milk and variety of mushrooms including porcini and chestnut.
-This filling dinner will leave empty plates all round and give the little ones a chance to try some new ingredients too!

 Get the recipe: Wild mushroom risotto

 487 cals/15g fat per portion

 Our sage pork chops with vegetable pasta is a great source of protein which will keep you fuller for longer.
 The sundried tomatoes paste, sliced black olives and sage leaves give this dish plenty of flavour.